How to Ask for Help Via Email

 - Explain with clarity what help you are seeking.

-- Include all the necessary info that the other side will need to help you out.
-(Order number, dates, amounts, account information, etc.)
+- Include all the necessary information the other side will need to help you (Order number, dates, amounts, account information, etc.).

 - Note that you already checked the online FAQs or support knowledge bases (because you actually did) and need additional assistance.
-This effort reflects that you value their time.
+This effort reflects your value for their time.

 - Thank them in advance for any help they can offer.